 Bass Fishing Lures for Summer, Winter, & Spring

 During the summer, the bass normally schools together and stay near the top of the water.
-The top water, jigs and crankbaits are more suitable lures for summer bass catching.
+The top water, jigs and crankbaits are more suitable lures for Best Bait for Bass in Summer.

 In winter, the bass will not show much effort and only bite when the lure is in the closest distance.
 So, it is ideal to use heavy lures in the winter.